 Location Dollar Street Site, West Linn

-Project This new facility is proposed to be a replacement building for the existing Athey Creek Middle School that is planned to be converted to a new option high school as indicated in the previous project sheet.
-The new middle school facility will be designed on the 21-acre District-owned Dollar Street site at the southwestern edge of West Linn and is proposed to accommodate 850 students.
-Construction of this new school will not affect current middle school boundaries.
+Project This new facility is proposed to be a Middle School that is planned to be the previous project sheet.
+The new District-owned Dollar Street site at th to accommodate 850 students.
+Cons middle school boundaries.

 Summary The site components will include:

-Modern, contemporary middle school.
-Due to the size and shape of the site, the building is expected to be designed with two stories.
+Modern, contemporary middle so building is expected to be design

-Track, Turf field with lights, and appropriate site circulation.
+Track, Turf field with lights, and a

-Parking and street frontage improvements.
+Parking and street frontage impro

-Concentual estimate: \$88 million
+Conceptual estimate: \$88 million